accujazz/steam-research/readme.md

 No third party tools other than Steam itself are being used.

 ## Run locally
+1. Install dependencies
+	- python3 -m pip install -r requirements.txt
+2. Run the app
-python3 -m streamlit run app.py
+	- python3 -m streamlit run app.py

+The app opens at http://localhost:8501

 ## Usage
 1. Define Your Genre via Steam Tags.